How to Read Food Labels: Nutrition Facts, Serving Sizes, and Misleading Claims Explained

 Nutrition Facts That Support Health

-Modern diets are often low in nutrient density due to soil depletion, food processing, and reliance on packaged foods.
-Many individuals are deficient in key nutrients that support metabolic and immune health (3).
+Modern diets are increasingly low in nutrient density due to soil depletion, industrial food processing, and reliance on packaged convenience foods.
+As a result, many individuals fail to meet baseline requirements for nutrients essential to metabolic, immune, and neurological health (3).

 Nutrients commonly under-consumed include:

-Understanding individual nutrient needs is best approached through personalized assessment rather than fortified processed foods, which often provide synthetic or poorly absorbed forms (8).
+Meeting nutrient needs is best approached through whole, minimally processed foods and individualized assessment, rather than relying on fortified products that often contain synthetic or poorly absorbed forms (8).

 Understand Your Nutrient Needs and Make Confident Food Choices